Bathroom Sink Buying Guide

 Choose Your Style

-Now that you know the basic types of sinks you’ll be looking at for your bathroom vanity, take a moment to think about the style you want for your bathroom.
+Now that you know the basic types of sinks you’ll be looking at for your bathroom vanity, consider the style you want for your bathroom.
 Are you modern and minimalist?
 Do you want to create an elegant powder room?
-Would you love a romantic, old-fashioned bathroom, complete with a claw-foot tub and framed mirror?
+Would you love a romantic, old-fashioned bathroom with a claw-foot tub and framed mirror?

-A hammered copper undermount sink could be the perfect addition to a powder room fitted with faux-antique tub and sink fittings and accessories.
+A hammered copper undermount sink could be the perfect addition to a powder room with faux-antique tubs, sink fittings, and accessories.
 If your style is more minimalist, a top-mounted or partially recessed sink would look clean and modern in a floating bathroom vanity.

 Sink Materials – It’s Not All About Porcelain Anymore

 When you think of a bathroom sink in someone’s home, you probably think of a white, porcelain, drop-in sink.
-They’ve been the de rigueur choice for residential bathroom sinks for years now, but they’re not the only choice.
-You can really impress your guests by making a less traditional choice, and the shape and type of sink aren’t your only options, either.
+They’ve been the de rigueur choice for residential bathroom sinks for years, but they’re not the only choice.
+You can impress your guests by making a less traditional choice, and the shape and type of sink aren’t your only options.
 Modern bathroom vanity sinks come in a number of different materials.

 You can get a sink in stainless steel, hammered copper, smoked, clear, or colored glass, marble, concrete, or another type of stone, and the list goes on!
-Even if you choose the old porcelain standby, you still have a lot of options to make it more interesting because we haven’t even begun to touch on colors and finishes.
+Even if you choose the old porcelain standby, you still have many options to make it more interesting because we haven’t even begun to touch on colors and finishes.

 Bath Sink Colors and Finishes – Complementary, Bold, and Subtle

 If your bathroom’s theme is dusky rose and warm wood, a white sink will stand out, and not in a good way.
 A copper vessel or undermount sink will fit right in, though.
-You can choose from a range of colors and finishes for your sink to fit perfectly with the theme and style you’ve chosen for your bathroom.
-When you’re choosing colors, patterns, and finishes, though, you should think about how you’ll be using the sink, what volume of use it will get, and how often it will need cleaning.
+You can choose from various colors and finishes for your sink to fit perfectly with the theme and style you’ve chosen for your bathroom.
+When choosing colors, patterns, and finishes, you should think about how you’ll be using the sink, what volume of use it will get, and how often it will need cleaning.

 Uses – Which Bathroom Are You Remodeling?

-Well, depending on which bathroom in your house you’re remodeling, it will get more or less use by you and your guests.
+Well, depending on which bathroom in your house you’re remodeling, you and your guests will use it more or less.
 You’ll spend more time washing your face, shaving, or doing makeup at the bathroom vanity in your master bathroom than in your guest bathroom, so you’ll want to make sure that the sink is a bit larger and that there’s more room between the basin and the faucet so that you can comfortably get your face down there to wash it.

 Think about how often you and your guests use this bathroom.
 Glass can get streaked and spotted with use.
 If your sink is in a heavily trafficked bathroom, a glass top-mounted sink might be a poor idea.
 However, a stainless steel undermount sink might be perfect.